-9. Motor oil too heavy 10.
-Faulty engine operation
+- 10. Faulty engine operation

 A combustion analysis by your Packard Dealer will determine if the carburetor or fuel system is at fault.
 Periodic tune-ups in which many important adjustments are made will have a direct bearing on operating economy.